WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 <img src="./media/Step1-image-02.png"/>

 You will see a page asking you to check your email for next steps.
-Check your email account that you used when you registered for your Bluemix account.
+Check your email account that you used to register for your Bluemix account.

 <img src="./media/Step1-image-03.png"/>

-Click on the “confirm your account” link.
+Click on the “Confirm your account” link.

 ## Step 3: Create the Watson Data Platform Services